Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - At the discretion of the UYA Staff, the user may be banned from the UYA/R&C 3 game server.
 - At the discretion of the DL Staff, the user may be banned from the DL/Gladiator game servers.
 - The ban will expire in 9 months.

+### Ban Expiration
+Horizon has a universal 9 month "ban expiration" policy in place.
+This means that 9 months after the date a user is banned, he/she will be unbanned from the Discord server (and any game servers, as applicable).
+Horizon staff will not reach out to users to remind them of their "unban date", but the information is available upon request.
+If you believe that over 9 months have passed and you have not been unbanned, you may contact a Horizon staff member via direct message on Discord for assistance.
+Plesae keep in mind that unbanning is a manual process that requires time and effort from Horizon staff.

+Horizon staff expects that all community members will treat any previously banned members who choose to rejoin the community with respect, and give them the same new chance to be a part of the community that we (the staff) are giving them.
+Of course, Horizon satff will also be keeping a close eye on previously banned members.
+All previously banned members will be started at the "Warned Once" level explained above.
+The 3 month and 6 month warning expirations also do not apply to previously banned members (i.e. warnings never expire for previously banned users).

 ### Exceptions
 A couple of exceptions to the above process should be noted: